 Classical Chinese traditional furniture passes through a long history of development and reached its peak during the Ming and Qing dynasties.
-During the period between Ming and the Qing, the style and the appearance of the furniture are in a big difference, but both of them are successful in the field of art.
+During the period between Ming and the Qing, the style and the appearance of the furniture are in big difference, but both of them are successful in the field of art.
 In this 700 square meters gallery, visitors will feel like walking in a traditional Chinese house with a garden behind grilled windows.

 Gallery of Chinese Paintings

 The calligraphy and painting collections include works from ancient dynasties in chronological order, from as early as the Jin Dynasty of about 2000 years ago, to the Qing Dynasty in the early stage of the last century.
-The displays are staged in traditional Chinese decorations style and ambience.
+The displays are staged in traditional Chinese decorations style and ambiance.

-Chinese paintings have a long history and its own style.
+Chinese paintings have a long history and their own style.
 Chinese paintings have a feature of using “dots and lines" to express the details and skill of a piece of painting and brush, ink stick, silk and Xuan paper as main implements.
 Taking a form of traditional Chinese architecture, the gallery is arranged into long passage-like showcases with large panels of glass, upturned eaves and low banisters.

 In order to protect ancient paintings and provide visitors with a clear view as well, a sensitive lighting system is installed.
 More than 120 masterpieces ranging from the Tang dynasty to the present are shown within the space of 1,200 square meters.
-The exhibition fully displays age-old tradition and profound foundation of Chinese paintings.
+The exhibition fully displays the age-old tradition and the profound foundation of Chinese paintings.

 Chinese Minority Nationalities' Art Gallery